jullienl/HPE-COM-baremetal/readme.md

   > **Note**: There is no need for any predefined server groups or server settings in HPE Compute Ops Management.
 Each playbook is written to handle the creation of temporary server groups and server settings for the server BIOS, storage, and operating system configuration.

-- All HPE servers to be provsioned must be onboarded to the HPE GreenLake platform and their iLO must be correctly configured (with an IP address and connected to the cloud platform).
+- All HPE servers to be provisioned must be onboarded to the HPE GreenLake platform and their iLO must be correctly configured (with an IP address and connected to the cloud platform).

   > **Note**: To utilize the servers in HPE Compute Ops Management, certain steps need to be followed.
 Each server should be onboarded to the HPE GreenLake platform, properly licensed, and assigned to the COM application instance.
 Additionally, it is important to ensure that the iLO of each server is connected to the HPE GreenLake platform.
 To learn more, see [Configuring Compute Ops Management direct management](https://support.hpe.com/hpesc/public/docDisplay?docId=sd00001293en_us&page=GUID-8F12FE6C-DC13-44DC-921B-041E8DC628DB.html)

-- The Ansible inventory files for each operating sustem (i.e. [hosts_ESX](https://github.com/jullienl/HPE-COM-baremetal/blob/main/hosts_ESX)) must be updated.
+- The Ansible inventory files for each operating system (i.e. [hosts_ESX](https://github.com/jullienl/HPE-COM-baremetal/blob/main/hosts_ESX)) must be updated.
 Each server should be listed in the corresponding inventory file along with its serial number and the IP address that should be assigned to the operating system.

 - A Windows DNS server configured to be managed by Ansible.
 See below for more details.